What if you could have a brighter financial future by spending every dollar you earned? There's a name for this approach: Zero-sum budgeting.

 Establishing and following a budget can help you:

-Great Credit Race coach Mariko Kurobe walked her racers through a budget worksheet to help them identify their expenses and assign a job to every dollar they earn.
+Filling out a budget worksheet helps you identify your expenses and assign a job to every dollar you earn.

-“Learning how to budget and save now will help you in the future when you have bigger expenses like a car loan or a mortgage,” she said.
+“Learning how to budget and save now will help you in the future when you have bigger expenses like a car loan or a mortgage,” said Dupaco’s Mariko Kurobe.
 “And it’s easier to rework your budget to include those bigger expenses down the road because you’ve already established those budgeting and saving habits.”

 Before you swipe, remember …